Risk Response Strategies for Positive Risks

-Positive risks or opportunities have favourable impacts on the project objectives.
-Therefore the project team will always desire them to happen.
-Exploit is the most desired strategy to among others because it provides more benefits.
-All the same, accept is the least desired strategy because you can not take any action, just hope that it will happen.
+Positive risks or opportunities have favorable impacts on the project objectives.
+Therefore the project team will always expect them to happen.
+Exploit is the most desired strategy among others because it provides more benefits.
+All the same, accept is the least desired one because you can not take any action, everything is out of your control.

 The escalate risk response strategy can be used when the opportunity is outside the scope of the project or the project manager’s authority level is insufficient to develop a response.
-Managers at the program or portfolio level deal with the opportuities by using the escalate risk response strategy.
+Managers at the program or portfolio level deal with the opportunities by using the escalate strategy.

-Simply put, if the project manager’s authority level is not sufficient to realise the opportunity he will contact with top management to handle it.
+Simply put, if the project manager’s authority level is not sufficient to realize the opportunity he will contact top management to handle it.
 So the opportunity will be escalated to the top management.

 Once the opportunity is escalated by them, the project team will not take any action to deal with it.
-These opportunities may be recorded in the risk register for informational purpose.
+These opportunities may be recorded in the risk register for informational purposes.

-For example you are managing a hospital construction project and the client came to your office and told that they considering to have a new hospital in another region.
+For example, you are managing a hospital construction project and the client came to your office and told that they are planning to have a new hospital in another region.
 Then asked if your company is interested in bidding for the construction work.
-You contacted with your program manager and informed him for this opportunity.
+You contacted your program manager and informed him of this opportunity.

-This risk response strategy analyzes the root cause of a positive risk and try to increase the probability and the positive impacts of it.
+The enhance risk response strategy analyzes the root cause of the positive risk and tries to increase the probability and the positive impacts of it.

-The exploit response strategy aims to eliminate the uncertainty by making the opportunity absolutely happen.
+The exploit risk response strategy aims to eliminate uncertainty by making the opportunity absolutely happen.

-For example, you are managing a power plant project and you are required to complete the project in 24 months.
-According to the contract, if you complete the project earlier, you will earn bonus.
+You are managing a power plant project and you are required to complete the project in 24 months.
+According to the contract, you will earn a bonus payment in case of early completion.
 Therefore, you decided to take a more aggressive approach to make the risk certainly happen.
-You decided to transferyour resources to this project form your other projects and you pay overtime to salaried employees in order to exploit this situation.
+You decided to transfer your resources to this project from other projects of your organization and you pay overtime to salaried employees in order to exploit this situation.

 The accept response strategy is to take advantage of the opportunity if it arises without taking any action to realize the opportunity.

-For example, you are managing a housing project and there is highway project very close to you.
-The project manager of the higway project came to your site and proposed you to sell backfill material with low price.
+For example, you are managing a housing project and there is a highway project very close to you.
+The project manager of the highway project came to your site and proposed you sell backfill material at a low price.
 You evaluated this situation and accepted.

 Accepting strategy is applicable to both negative and positive Risks.